Chat

 * Long-running tool calls show a progress indicator.
 Wait for it before assuming the agent is stuck.

-For deeper debugging, the [Logs](/agents/logs) tab streams everything OpenClaw is doing under the hood.
+For deeper debugging, the [Logs](/agents/logs) tab streams what the agent engine is doing under the hood.
 See [Troubleshooting](/agents/troubleshooting) for common failure modes.